xinyee20/tp/docs/UserGuide.md

 **Example:**

-You want to collate the participation scores of tutorial group `GO7` into a CSV file for grading on a different platform (i.e. LumiNUS).
+You want to collate the participation scores of tutorial group `GO7` into a XLSX file for grading on a different platform (i.e. LumiNUS).

 Exporting participation score sheet of a tutorial group: